thediyblogger/blog/content/blog/how-to-make-pinterest-board-covers-in-2019.md

 +++
 categories = ["Pinterest Tips"] date = "2019-06-20T00:00:00-04:00"
 description = "Don't judge a book by its cover they said!
 Well they never heard of Pinterest.
 And your boards and pins will be judged by its cover.
-Learn why board covers are still relevant in 2019, and the latest tips on how to create stunning board covers." draft = true keywords = ["boards", "design", "seo"] pins = []
+Learn why branded board covers are still relevant in 2019, and learn the latest Pinterest tips on how to create stunning board covers." draft = true keywords = ["boards", "design", "seo"] pins = []